notimewaste/blog/about/index.md

 Helping developers and product companies deliver quality in their software and make the world an awesome place.

 ###Passion
-Building an online Quality Engine to help developers test their apps better and continuously at href="http://app.critick.io">app.critick</a>.
+Building an online Quality Engine to help developers test their apps better and continuously at <a href="http://app.critick.io">app.critick</a>.

 Loves blogging, writing and humour.